Best Cheap Health Insurance in Indiana (2025)

 Aetna CVS Health | $409 - $557 |

-- Ambetter has the cheapest overall rates in Indiana, but Anthem BCBS is a better choice for most people.
+- Ambetter has the cheapest overall rates in Indiana starting at $304 per month for a Silver plan, but Anthem BCBS is a better choice for most people.
 Its cheapest Silver plan is only $13 more per month than Ambetter, and it has better customer satisfaction.

 - Anthem BCBS has the cheapest rates for about six in 10 people in Indiana.
-The company has the most affordable quotes in several large Indiana cities including Indianapolis and its suburbs, Evansville and Hammond.
+The company has the most affordable quotes in several large Indiana cities including Indianapolis (and much of its metropolitan area), Evansville and Hammond.

 - Ambetter from MHS is the cheapest option for about four in 10 Indiana residents in a little more than half the counties in the state.
 It's the most affordable option in Fort Wayne and South Bend.